 After enjoying another tropical breakfast, your group will head to Turrialba to experience the homestay and service portion of your Costa Rica Exploration.
 This is an adventure transfer, and your group will select to either participate in a Safari Float or a Whitewater Rafting Tour.

 The relaxing Safari Float is an incredible way to view wildlife from the river.
-Your naturalist guide will help you to identify various birds, reptiles and mammals along the way and you will learn bits about their unique behaviors.
+Your naturalist guide will help you to identify various birds, reptiles, and mammals along the way and you will learn bits about their unique behaviors.

 The adventure-packed Whitewater Rafting trip will take you down a Class II & III river section.
 Your professional rafting instructors will give you a safety talk where you will learn how to paddle as a team to guide your boat safely down the river.
-S/he will instruct you safety positions and techniques of how to navigate the currents and rapids of the river.
+S/he will instruct you on safety positions and techniques of how to navigate the currents and rapids of the river.
 Lunch will be enjoyed after the tour.

-You will arrive to your homestay communities in the afternoon where students will pair up and meet their individual host families.
+You will arrive at your homestay communities in the afternoon where students will pair up and meet their individual host families.
 Please learn more about our Homestay Communities and Selection Process.
 Students will go to their respective homes, meet their families, enjoy a snack and unpack.